astutespruce/sarp-connectivity/api/templates/barriers_readme.txt

 ECO4: EPA Level 4 Ecoregion Identifier.

 GainMiles: absolute number of miles that could be gained by removal of this barrier.
 Calculated as the minimum of the upstream and downstream network lengths. -1 = not available.
-UpstreamMiles: number of miles in the upstream river network from this barrier. -1 = not available.
+UpstreamMiles: number of miles in the upstream river network from this dam. -1 = not available.
 DownstreamMiles: number of miles in the complete downstream river network from this barrier.
 Note: this measures the length of the complete downstream network including all tributaries, and is not limited to the shortest downstream path. -1 = not available.
 TotalNetworkMiles: upstream plus downstream network miles. -1 = not available.
 Landcover: average amount of the river floodplain in the upstream network that is in natural landcover types. -1 = not available.
 Sinuosity: length-weighted sinuosity of the upstream river network.
 Sinuosity is the ratio between the straight-line distance between the endpoints for each stream reach and the total stream reach length. -1 = not available.
+StreamOrder: NHDPlus Modified Strahler stream order. -1 = not available.
 SizeClasses: number of unique upstream size classes that could be gained by removal of this barrier. -1 = not available.

 NC_tier: network connectivity tier for your selected subset.
 Tier 1 represents the barriers within the top 5% of scores for network connectivity and tier 20 represents the lowest 5%.  -1 = not prioritized.